truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 {{< trueimage src="/images/Reference/RaidzExpansion.png" alt="RAIDZ Expansion" id="RAIDZ Expansion" caption="Before (left) and after (right) expansion of a four-disk to five-disk RAIDZ1<br>Thanks to Matt Ahrens ([Source](https://arstechnica.com/gadgets/2021/06/raidz-expansion-code-lands-in-openzfs-master/))" >}}

-The additional overhead of now-undersized existing blocks can be recovered by reading and rewriting existing data to the extended pool.
+Extended VDEVs recover lost headroom as existing data is read and rewritten to the new parity ratio.
-This can occur naturally over the lifetime of the pool as ZFS rewrites data blocks when you modify or delete data.
+This can occur naturally over the lifetime of the pool as you modify or delete data.
-Alternately, you can manually replicate and rewrite the data to the pool.
+To manually recover capacity, simply replicate and rewrite the data to the extended pool.
-Data is rewritten using the extended block size and parity ratio.

 You can use the [RAIDZ Extension Calculator]({{< relref "/References/ExtensionCalculator.md" >}}) to visualize potential lost headroom and capacity available to recover by rewriting existing data.